vivtrea/LA2026_Pose_Estimation_MRICIA/README.md

 The core idea is based on linear algebra concepts:

-- **Homography**: A transformation that describes how points in one image relate to points in another image when viewed from different perspectives
+- **Homography**: A transformation that describes how points in one image relate to points in another image(when same object viewed from different perspectives)
 - **Image Alignment**: Finding the best transformation that aligns one image to another
 - **Pose Recovery**: Using the transformation to calculate the actual movement of the drone